Marketing Your Timber: The Bidding Process

 Choosing the best bid is not just taking the highest price offered.
 Each bid should stand on its own and should not be used to leverage or “bump up” another bid.
 If all bids fall 10 percent or more below the pre-sale timber appraisal, then it may be justifiable to reject all bids.
 It may also mean that the timber appraisal was not realistic.

 Investigate the reputation of top bidders.
 Consider who does the buyer’s harvesting and quality of that harvester’s work.
 A poor logging job or problems with the buyer can result in lost time and money.

 If the top bid was not acceptable, announce the minimal acceptance price to the top bidder.
 Then, if the buyer agrees, allow time for markets to change and for this bidder to meet the agreed upon price.
 Otherwise, timber may be marketed again in 6+ months.

 Don’t let selling timber become a disappointing experience.
 Seek professional assistance to properly market and bid or negotiate a timber sale.
 Create and use a good marketing plan for timber sales to meet forest management goals and objectives and receive a fair price for timber.

-Revised by A. Brady Self, PhD, Associate Extension Professor, Department of Forestry; from an earlier version by Stephen Dicke, PhD, Retired Extension Professor, Central Mississippi Research and Extension Center; Deborah Gaddis, retired Extension Professor; Winston Savelle and Bob Daniels.
+Revised by A. Brady Self, PhD, Associate Extension Professor, Department of Forestry; from an earlier version by Stephen Dicke, PhD, Extension Professor (retired), Central Mississippi Research and Extension Center; Deborah Gaddis, Extension Professor (retired); Winston Savelle and Bob Daniels.

 The Mississippi State University Extension Service is working to ensure all web content is accessible to all users.
 If you need assistance accessing any of our content, please email the webteam or call 662-325-2262.